 Log analysis tools

-Regulation / Policy (4%): This section of the CEH examination concentrates or focuses on the regulations and the policy issues and comprises of 5 questions.
-The sample questions can be focused on Payment Card Industry compliance related security policies or compliance regulations or any other area as specific.
+Regulation / Policy (4%): This section of the examination concentrates or focuses on the regulations and the policy issues and comprises of 5 questions.
+The sample questions can be focused on Payment Card Industry compliance-related security policies or compliance regulations or any other area as specific.

 Ethics (2%): The final section of the exam constitutes questions on ethics, which is around 3 questions for the whole examination.
-This is more on the theory as like the professional code of conduct, EC-Council’s code of ethics and the appropriateness of hacking activities as such in various other contexts.
+This is more on the theory as, like the professional code of conduct, its code of ethics, and the appropriateness of hacking activities as such in various other contexts.

-Until now you have understood the examination, the concentration of topics to go through for clearing your CEH examination.
-If you are willing to go the extra mile by not just clearing the CEH examination but also to make a mark for yourself in this line of business, then you have to take a look at the following points to ensure that you imbibe these in your preparation time.
+Until now you have understood the examination, the concentration of topics to go through for clearing your examination.
+If you are willing to go the extra mile by not just clearing the examination but also making a mark for yourself in this line of business, then you have to take a look at the following points to ensure that you imbibe these in your preparation time.

-Getting familiar with the exam: It is always a better choice to get yourself acquainted on what to expect from the examination point of view and what better a place than the EC-Council’s CEH website itself.
-It provides you detailed information about the exam, the format, the duration and FAQ’s related to the examination itself.
-Always ensure you know which version of CEH you’re studying for, EC-Council has recently updated the curriculum to version 9 but the Version 8 is still around.
+Getting familiar with the exam: It is always a better choice to get yourself acquainted with what to expect from the examination point of view and what better a place than the official website itself.
+It provides you with detailed information about the exam, the format, the duration, and FAQs related to the examination itself.
+Always ensure you know which version of you’re studying for, it has recently updated the curriculum to version 9 but the Version 8 is still around.

-Follow a study-guide: Best series of documentation to follow for the CEH exams is from the EC-Council itself.
+Follow a study guide: Best series of documentation to follow for the exams is from itself.
 It is the most trusted documentation that one can follow and if you are in need of another resource to follow than the official documentation, then you can rely on this book from Amazon anyway.

-Testing yourself with practice questions: One of the best options to test your confidence levels before you take up the actual certification, is to take up mock-up tests on Skillset or on EC-Council website or MeasureUp.
-Please make it a point that you come to this leg of your preparation only when you complete the studies or else the moral will be down low without necessary preparation.
+Testing yourself with practice questions: One of the best options to test your confidence levels before you take up the actual certification is to take up mock-up tests on Skillset or on the website or MeasureUp.
+Please make it a point that you come to this leg of your preparation only when you complete the studies or else the morale will be down low without the necessary preparation.

-A quick Google Search will provide you millions of results showing necessary content that one could use for the necessary preparation of the CEH (Certified Ethical Hacker) examination.
+A quick Google search will provide you millions of results showing necessary content that one could use for the necessary preparation of the Ethical Hacker examination.
 With all those listings, it might get difficult for one to start and end it properly.
-Hence we have done some research to provide you the best of the articles and eBooks that one should go through before they attempt the CEH examination.
+Hence we have done some research to provide you the best of the articles and eBooks that one should go through before they attempt the Ethical Hacker examination.
 Following are the resources that we are talking about:

-In this article we have seen what takes it to be an ethical hacker, what needs to be gone through to be an ethical hacker.
-There are detailed steps on how to become an ethical hacker, how to prepare for it and also how to successfully complete the Certification examination.
+In this article, we have seen what takes it to be an ethical hacker, which needs to be gone through to be an ethical hacker.
+There are detailed steps on how to become an ethical hacker, how to prepare for it, and also how to successfully complete the certification examination.